Ischaemic Stroke

 • NIHSS >5 (i.e. stroke causing disabling neurological deficits)

-• If there is potential to salvage brain tissue (indicated by imaging)
+• If there is potential to salvage brain tissue (indicated by CT / MR perfusion)

-NICE recommends to consider decompressive hemicraniectomy within 48 hours if ALL of the following:
+NICE recommends considering decompressive hemicraniectomy within 48 hours if ALL of the following:

 • Clinical features that suggest MCA infarct + NIHSS score >15